Asiana Treks and Tours

 Asiana Treks offers female-friendly support (female guides, separate rooms if needed)

-Dress modestly and pack for weather and cultural appropriateness
+Dress modestly and pack for the weather and cultural appropriateness.

 For the trek starting point (usually Kande, Phedi, or Lumre), Asiana arranges 4WD jeeps or private vehicles to transport clients from Pokhara to the trailhead.
-After completing the trek in Siddhing or Lumre, return transportation is again arranged via private jeep to Pokhara.
-Throughout the trip, vehicles are operated by licensed drivers, and comfort, safety, and punctuality are prioritized.
+After completing the trek in Siding or Lumre, return transportation is arranged again via a private jeep to Pokhara.
+Throughout the trip, vehicles are operated by licensed drivers, and comfort, safety, and punctuality are prioritised.

 Transportation Options: